Top 10 Best Books for Teens in 2003

 by Naomi Shihab Nye

-Poetry and stories of the Middle East through the eyes of an American child, as well as of America through the eyes of Middle Easterners.
+Nourishing, haunting and hopeful, 19 Varieties of Gazelle is a collection of poetry and stories of the Middle East through the eyes of an American child, as well as of America through the eyes of Middle Easterners.

 This Land Was Made For You and Me: The Life & Songs of Woody Guthrie